 Q7.
 What can I expect after a UFE procedure?

-After a UFE procedure the fibroid tumors are reduced in size and the painful symptoms gradually disappear.
-A majority of women experience a lighter and shorter menstrual period and their social, work and sex life is improved as they are not in pain anymore.
+After a UFE procedure, the fibroid tumors reduce in size and the painful symptoms gradually disappear.
+A majority of women experience a lighter and shorter menstrual period and their social, work and sex life improves as they are not in pain anymore.

 Q8.
 Will I have scars on my skin after UFE?

 No, there will be no scar on your skin after a UFE procedure.
-There will only be a tiny nick in your groin area where the catheter was inserted.
+There will only be a tiny nick in your groin area where the catheter was located.

 Q9.
 Is UFE is approved by FDA?

-Yes, UFE is an FDA approved procedure for symptomatic fibroids and is considered to be the gold standard in fibroid treatment.
+Yes, the FDA approved UFE as a procedure for symptomatic fibroids, which is many consider to be the gold standard in fibroid treatment.

-Treatments at USA Fibroid Centers are covered by most insurance plans.
+Treatments at USA Fibroid Centers are eligible for coverage for most insurance plans.
 We have a dedicated insurance department to help our patients with their insurance related questions.